How to replace Wood and Install Wrought Iron Balusters

 Now we start the epoxy process.
 It is highly recommended and suggested to read any details with the epoxy being used for direction and/or warnings.
 We recommend using enough epoxy to fill to the top rim of drilling bottom hole; particularly with the use of shoe plates.
 Depending on how snug the top hole is to your baluster will determine if epoxy may be easiest/best by adding some epoxy on the baluster or inside the handrail hole prior before reinserting the baluster.

-If you are also using baluster shoes, slide the shoe down and apply a little epoxy where the shoe will sit on the bottom floor surface or where it will connect to the baluster.
-Some shoe plates have set screw to also help connect the baluster shoe with the baluster; either way a little epoxy with the shoe plate can be helpful in the future.
+If you are also using baluster shoes, slide the shoe down and apply epoxy where the shoe will sit on the bottom floor/stair surface.
+Some shoe plates have set screw to also help set the baluster shoe to the baluster.